European XFEL: Accelerator

 Electrons are accelerated to an energy of up to 17.5 GeV by a 2.1 km long linear accelerator with superconducting RF-cavities.
 The use of superconducting acceleration elements developed at DESY allows up to 27,000 repetitions per second, significantly more than other X-ray lasers in the U.S. and Japan can achieve.
-The electrons are then introduced into the magnetic fields of special arrays of magnets called undulators, where they follow curved trajectories resulting in the emission of X-rays whose wavelength is in the range of 0.05 to 4.7 nm.
+The electrons are then introduced into the magnetic fields of special arrays of magnets called undulators, where they follow slalom like trajectories resulting in the emission of X-rays whose wavelength is in the range of 0.05 to 4.7 nm.

-Laser
+X-ray laser

 The X-rays are generated by self-amplified spontaneous emission (SASE), where electrons interact with the radiation that they or their neighbours emit.
 Since it is not possible to build mirrors to reflect the X-rays for multiple passes through the electron beam gain medium, as with light lasers, the X-rays are generated in a single pass through the beam.
 The result is spontaneous emission of X-ray photons which are coherent (in phase) like laser light, unlike X-rays emitted by ordinary sources like X-ray machines, which are incoherent.
 The peak brilliance of the European XFEL is billions of times higher than that of conventional X-ray light sources, while the average brilliance is 10,000 times higher.
 The higher electron energy allows the production of shorter wavelengths.
 The duration of the light pulses can be less than 100 femtoseconds.

 Instruments

-There are six experiments conducted inside the XFEL by the scientists from all over the world.
-All of these experiments use the X-rays.
+There are seven instruments at European XFEL, run by scientists from all over the world.